Groundhog Day by Harold Ramis (1993)

 Phil finally gets desperate to escape the madness of P-B and drives his truck off a cliff.
 But he still wakes up at exactly 6:00 a.m. the next day, Groundhog Day once again, and tells his TV viewers that “it’s going to be cold, and it’s going to be gray, and it’s going to last for a long, long time.”

-If we had a practice (the Point of Power Practice) that involved changing our lives one reaction at a time and thereby moving from fear toward compassion, perhaps we could alter our lives in the way that Phil Connors did, one thoughtful and loving response at a time.
+If we had a practice (and we do … the Point of Power Practice) that involved changing our lives one reaction at a time and thereby moving from fear toward compassion, perhaps we could alter our lives in the way that Phil Connors did, one thoughtful and loving response at a time.

 References and notes are available for this essay.

 Find a much more in-depth discussion in books by Roy Charles Henry.